rodneyosodo/bookish-rotary-phone-blog/Simulating_molecules_using_VQE.md

 ## Parameter optimisation
 One problem arises, there is noise so the energy calculations may not be true.
 We try and overcome this by gradient descent.
 But again gradient descent has it problems.
 We use Simulatneous Perteburation Stochastic Approximation(SPSA) as the ideal optimuizer.
+It works by perteburing all the parameters in random.